you’re somehow connected

 – as well as interviews with five people of different generations, nationalities and places about their dreams of the future:

-Student Simran Skulberg de Souza (NO) in Bergen, college student Paulina Shtanko (BY) in Sct.
-Petersburg, visual artist Mohau Modisakeng (ZA) in Johannesburg, composer Marcos Balter (BR) in New York and writer Suzanne Brøgger (DK) in Copenhagen.
+Student Simran Skulberg de Souza (NO) in Bergen, college student Paulina Shtanko (BY) in Saint Petersburg, visual artist Mohau Modisakeng (ZA) in Johannesburg, composer Marcos Balter (BR) in New York and writer Suzanne Brøgger (DK) in Copenhagen.

 The piece reflects and freezes a momentary situation, a dream vision for the future, described in 2020.
 When the piece is performed in 2022 (and thereafter), one will experience a piece from the past, that talks about the future, a future we will know while experiencing the piece and by virtue of the time that has passed, and the thereby changed perspective, will invite reflection on what happened meanwhile;